 Dealing with Conflicts of Interest

 The following principles and procedures have been established to deal with potential conflicts of interest which the Manager (including its Directors, executive officers and employees) may encounter in managing Ascott Reit:

-Additionally, Ascott Reit has been granted a right of first refusal by The Ascott Limited (Ascott) over any proposed sale of (a) any properties that are used, or predominantly used, as serviced residences or rental housing properties in Europe and the Pan-Asian region (including those under the “Ascott”, “Somerset” and “Citadines” brands) and (b) any shares or equity interests in single-purpose corporations which hold such properties (each a Relevant Asset), by Ascott, its related fund or any of its wholly owned subsidiaries (each an Ascott entity), for so long as the Manager remains the manager of Ascott Reit and Ascott and/or any of its related corporations remain a shareholder of the Manager.
+Additionally, Ascott Reit has been granted a right of first refusal by The Ascott Limited (Ascott) which is a wholly owned subsidiary of CL over any proposed sale of (a) any properties that are used, or predominantly used, as serviced residences or rental housing properties in Europe and the Pan-Asian region (including those under the “Ascott”, “Somerset” and “Citadines” brands) and (b) any shares or equity interests in single-purpose corporations which hold such properties (each a Relevant Asset), by Ascott, its related fund or any of its wholly owned subsidiaries (each an Ascott entity), for so long as the Manager remains the manager of Ascott Reit and Ascott and/or any of its related corporations remain a shareholder of the Manager.
 Consequently, if an Ascott entity proposes to dispose of a Relevant Asset to an unrelated third party, or if a proposed offer of a Relevant Asset is made to an Ascott entity, Ascott is required to grant to Ascott Reit the first right to acquire the Relevant Asset for the benefit of Ascott Reit.